mojir/nvim-config/README.md

 # Neovim Configuration

-A modern, feature-rich Neovim configuration built with Lua, optimized for web development and general programming tasks.
+A modern, feature-rich Neovim configuration built with Lua, optimized for web development and general programming tasks with advanced custom systems.

 ## Features